Slovak Republic

 Obligation to prepare statutory financial statements according to IFRS

 Financial institutions (banks, insurance companies, etc.) must prepare their statutory financial statements according to IFRS.
-In addition, a company that fulfils two or more of the following conditions, in two consecutive accounting periods, must prepare its statutory financial statements according to IFRS:
+In addition, a company that fulfils two or more of the following conditions, in two consecutive accounting periods, may opt to prepare its statutory financial statements according to IFRS:

 • The total value of assets is more than EUR 170 million.